bburns/PyVoyager/README.md

 * Add titles to each target movie
 * Handle wildcards and ranges, eg `vg images 5101-5120`, `vg images 51*`
 * Improve stabilization/centering routines - handle off-screen centers and crescents
-* Improve color frame detection and rendering routines - borrow missing channels from previous frames, use all available channels, use more precise colors than just rgb, colorize target consistently, eg with a large reference view (eg nice blue neptune globe)
+* Improve color frame detection and rendering routines - borrow missing channels from previous frames, use all available channels, use more precise colors than rgb, increase color saturation, colorize target consistently, eg with a large reference view (eg nice blue neptune globe)
 * Combine movie segments into single movie, adding audio
 * Host PNG images somewhere for download to make cross-platform - put on an Amazon s3 server
 * Build mosaics with hand-annotated information, include in movies